 Finished in 2020, The Scalpel popped up onto the London skyline while many of us were busy working from home.

-It’s an elegant origami shaped office building on Lime Street, 190 metres tall.
-The architects deliberately designed it to fit in with the existing cluster of buildings in The City as if they are in conversation with one another, whilst protecting views of St Paul’s Cathedral.
+It’s an elegant origami-shaped office building on Lime Street, 190 metres tall.
+The architects deliberately designed it to fit in with the existing cluster of buildings in The City as if they were in conversation with one another, whilst protecting views of St Paul’s Cathedral.

 Look out for the stone relief sculptures at street level depicting classical elements of earth, air, fire and water by sculptor James Woodford.